amieres/FsDepend/README.md

     type Dependency<'T>(def:'T) = member val D = def with get, set

-Every thing I list as features below for FsDepend is true of this implementation.
+Almost every thing I list as features below for FsDepend is true of this implementation.
 It is so much simpler, clean and effective, than all the other options.
-No parameter passing, no monads, simple.
+No parameter passing, no monads, no special syntax, simple.

 Using the same Reservations example, here is how it is used.

 First we define the injectable elements with `Dependency`:

     module CommonDefs =